ashleydavis/rfsd-web-page-eleventy/src/faq.md

 ## When will the book be completed?

-The book will be completed in 2023 or 2024.
-It's difficult to say because it depends on the other commitments and obligations I have at any point in time.
+The book will be completed in 2024.
+It's difficult to say exactly, because it depends on the other commitments and obligations I have at any point in time.

 ## What formats are supported for the ebook?